 Because caffeine is a stimulant, it increases heart rate as well as blood pressure.
 Therefore, those with heart arrhythmias³, murmurs, and hypertension should limit their caffeine intake.

-It’s important to note that caffeine hasn’t been proven to cause arrhythmias, heart disease or other heart related problems.¹
+It’s important to note that caffeine hasn’t been proven to cause arrhythmia, heart disease or other heart-related problems.¹

 Those with pre-existing arrhythmias, murmurs, and hypertension should limit caffeine to no more than 200mg daily and are advised to consult their physician before consuming caffeine.